cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 > Rescind an ongoing contract

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/archive/rescind/form` endpoint to retrieve the form template associated with the contract rescission event.
+Note that this will require `SHACL` restrictions to be defined and instantiated into the knowledge graph.
+A sample `ContractRescissionOccurrenceShape` is defined in `./resources/shacl.ttl`.
+At the moment, properties may ONLY include remarks.

 Users must send a `POST` request to rescind an ongoing contract at the `<baseURL>/vis-backend-agent/contracts/archive/rescind` endpoint, with the following `JSON` request parameters:

 ```json